 0 = The EUSART1 transmit buffer is currently full.
-The application firmware should not write to TXxREG.
+The application firmware should not write to TXxREG again, until more room becomes available in the transmit buffer.

 1 = A bus collision was detected (must be cleared in software)

 0 = No bus collision was detected